Signs of Celebration and Devotion

 A program of four sessions for a fixed group of participants with the following content:

-The marriage preparation team consists of Fr Sjaak de Boer, Joeri and Stephanie Olijhoek, and Ursula and Jan de Jong.
+The marriage preparation team consists of Fr Sjaak de Boer, Jan & Ursula de Jong, Joeri & Stephanie Olijhoek, and Omar & Mariluz Rodriguez.

 WHO TO CONTACT?

-If you are interested in attending a marriage preparation course at COS, please contact the parish office via email with all your marriage details.
+If you are interested in attending the marriage preparation program, please contact the parish office by email with all your marriage details.

 NOTE: Couples intending to get married are also welcome to complete their marriage paperwork in our parish.
 Once these papers are approved by the diocese, they are valid worldwide.
 If you and your fiancé(e) would like to do your paperwork in our parish, please get in touch with the office six months prior to the event to begin the process.
 We will need a recent copy of your Baptism Certificates.